-Many of us have faced at least one of these very unpleasant situations when you are getting ready for a vacation or a business trip, but the flight is cancelled or delayed turning travellers into hostages stuck at the airport.
+Many of us have faced at least one of these very unpleasant situations when you are getting ready for a vacation or a business trip, but the flight is canceled or delayed turning travelers into hostages stuck at the airport.
 Statistics show that every tenth European has faced delays, cancellations or a no-show of the flight, experienced baggage delay or loss.
 But do you know what compensation for the inconvenience you deserve and where you should apply to get it?

 First off, you should investigate a bit further – how to recognize a situation when you are entitled to compensation, and when you are not.

 Military acts, poor weather conditions, aircraft manufacturer’s defects, worker’s strikes – if you had to deal with one of these situations beyond the control of the airlines, you will not be compensated for either financial nor moral damage.